 I ate at a variety of restaurants in Quito (cheap and expensive) and can't remember anything that was worth going back for.
 That being said, travel is all about finding new things, so try some of Christina's suggestions!

-harry over 7 years ago
+harry almost 8 years ago

 We do have exellent food no CRAP as Harry saied, if you are in a budget of course most of the time you not able to have a great meal, but if you have a little more for sure you will able to find good food in a nice places.